Tell me, what is it you plan to do

 The therapy work I lead people into comes out of my own repentance, healing and awakening, as well as the deep relationships I’ve formed with my wife, my friends, and God.
 I consider myself a fellow journeyer on the path of developing intimate, satisfying relationships and discovering who God created me to be.

 I feel tremendously privileged to join others in their therapeutic work.
-It’s what I love to do with my one wild and precious life.
+It’s one of the things I love to do with my one wild and precious life.